3Dean/yeagerartist/README.md

 # YeagerArtist Portfolio Website

 Welcome to the YeagerArtist Portfolio Website, a modern, responsive portfolio built with Astro and TailwindCSS.
-This site showcases the immersive 3D environments, visual design projects, and interactive experiences created by Dean Yeager and Chat-GPT.
+This site showcases the immersive 3D environments, visual design projects, and interactive experiences created by Dean Yeager with Chat-GPT.

 ## Features